RateMyHDH/Dining-Hall-CAPES/README.md

 **Required Must-have Stories**

 - [X] Login system for users
-- [ ] User can see the ratings of vendors and the average ratings for dining halls
+- [X] User can see the ratings of vendors
-- [ ] User can click into the dining halls and rate them individually, make posts (maybe with pictures)
+- [X] User can click into the dining halls and rate them individually, make posts (maybe with pictures)

 **Optional Nice-to-have Stories**